How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 But first, make sure your LinkedIn profile is up to date.
 Here’s a few quick tips:

 Next, you’re also going to want to send them a new connection request and/or a great cold email.
+I recommend both.

 For some opportunities, a phone call might even be the right next step.
+Again you’ll want to use discernment when deciding how to approach each lead.

 Something like this is perfect: